Health and Welfare

-The Student Welfare Service, situated in the Percy Gee Building, provides a practical service designed to meet the needs of all students, including mature, postgraduate and international students.
+The Student Welfare Service, situated in the Student Services Centre provides a practical service designed to meet the needs of all students, including mature, postgraduate and international students.

 Student Welfare Officers offer specialist advice on issues including finance (hardship loans and grants), immigration, visa renewal, accommodation, health promotion, childcare and benefits.